temalungelomalaza/OnRes/README.md

      ## Backend
 The backend of the system runs on Flask, an open source API, and SQL lite, which serves as a relational database management system.
 Flask allows the querying of the databse using Python, suitably connecting requests and responses between the user interface and database.

+# Steps to run the system:

+1. Change directory to 'backend' and run the commands type {one by one}: cd backend flask db migrate flask db upgrade

+This will ensure all the migrations to the database are up to date.

+2. Run the app.py file, type:
+   python app.py

+3. Change directories to 'frontend' cd frontend
+4. Latly,start the webapp using the following command:

+        npm start

+The webapp should run!